jfnavarro/st_viewer/README.md

 * Download and install CMake

-* Download and install Qt open source from http://qt-project.org/downloads (Choose Desktop application and Open Source and then use the defaultsettings and location).
+* Download and install Qt open source from http://qt-project.org/downloads (Choose Desktop application and Open Source and then use the default settings and location).
 For Windows you must choose the mingw64 option and include QT Charts for every platform.

-* Download and extract QCustomplot from http://www.qcustomplot.com/release/1.3.2/QCustomPlot.tar.gz
+* Download and extract QCustomplot from http://www.qcustomplot.com

 * Download and build Armadillo from http://arma.sourceforge.net/download.html